 Clinical Laboratory Improvement Amendments (CLIA)-a Centers for Medicare & Medicaid Services (CMS) program which regulates all human performed laboratory testing in the United States to ensure quality laboratory testing.

 Clinical Nurse Specialist-an individual licensed to practice as a Clinical Nurse Specialist.

-Clinical Psychologist-an individual licensed to practice clinical psychology.
+Clinical Psychologist-an individual licensed to practice clinical psychology in the state in which services are rendered.